-Malpractice insurance will cover a doctor’s legal fees and compensatory damages if the doctor gets sued.
+Malpractice insurance will cover a doctor’s legal fees and compensatory damages levied against them if the doctor gets sued.
 While you can sue a doctor without malpractice insurance, as the Journal of Medicine reports, getting compensation from uninsured doctors is not always easy.
 Fortunately, in Pennsylvania, all healthcare providers are required to be insured, so you should not have to worry about suing uninsured physicians in this state.

 Keep reading to learn more about how you can increase your chances of getting compensation from your doctor, whether they are insured or not.